Young Chico: Early life

-Francisco Xavier Paulino Dias dos Milagres Bringel was born on 26 January 1952, in Mapuça, Goa, which was a part of Portuguese India during the era of the Portuguese Empire (now in India).
+Francisco Xavier Paulino Dias dos Milagres Bringel was born on 26 January 1952, in Mapuça, Goa, which was then a part of Portuguese India during the era of the Portuguese Empire (now in India).
 He belonged to a Goan Catholic family and was the son of Emerico Luis Bringel (later known as Emerico Luis Carlos Sebastiao Bringel), a proprietor, and Ida Carolina Dias Bringel, a homemaker.
 His lineage included his poet grandfather, Paulino Dias.

-From an early age, Bringel displayed evident musical talent.
-During his school years, he actively participated in concerts, captivating audiences with his singing prowess.
-His performances consistently earned him applause and acclaim, as his voice had the ability to captivate listeners until the final note.
-This quality laid the foundation for his early involvement in a band that performed at weddings and other celebratory occasions.
+From an early age, Bringel demonstrated musical talent.
+During his school years, he participated in concerts, attracting audiences with his singing.
+His performances were met with applause, as his voice captivated listeners until the final note.
+This foundation led to his early involvement in a band that performed at weddings and other celebratory occasions.

-At the age of 13, he made his debut on the Konkani stage career, participating in village tiatrs and delivering renditions primarily composed by Alfred Rose.
-Bringel held deep admiration for Rose, who was widely recognized as the preeminent "Melody King of Goa" and had achieved considerable success in the tiatr domain.
+At the age of 13, he made his debut on the Konkani stage, participating in village tiatrs and delivering renditions primarily composed by Alfred Rose.
+Bringel admired Rose, who was recognized as the "Melody King of Goa" and had achieved success in the tiatr domain.
 Bringel's vocal tone was similar to that of his idol, Alfred Rose.